Posted on Monday 16th January, 2023

 From there, you can see your expiry date.

-CPR Expiry
+CPR expiry

 Your CPR competency expires every 12 months